Drug information provided by: IBM Micromedex

-Adults and teenagers—5 to 10 Units injected into a muscle or under the skin two or three times a day as needed.
+Adults and teenagers—5 to 10 Units injected into a muscle or under the skin 2 or 3 times a day as needed.

-Children—2.5 to 10 Units injected into a muscle or under the skin three or four times a day.
+Children—2.5 to 10 Units injected into a muscle or under the skin 3 or 4 times a day.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.